 Use the map to find an adopted road.

 By continuing to the search facility you are accepting the Limitations, Disclaimer and Conditions set out below.

-Please note: Adopted roads are shown on the map red, roads which have not been adopted are shown in blue.
+Please note: Adopted roads are shown on the map red.

 Please be aware that whilst every effort has been made to ensure the accuracy of the information, such information is given in good faith and will be updated continuously.
 Therefore it must not be used as a substitute for carrying out a formal Local Land Charges search.